-I promised a friend that I'd publish something soon, so I thought I should give this a go.
+I promised someone that I'd publish something soon, so I thought I should give this a go.
 It's not that I haven't been writing, it's just that I haven't written anything I felt good about actually putting online yet.
 Everything I've written has been private for the last 8 months, but I'm able to use some of that writing as I write this post.
 I've also upgraded to the Ghost 1.0 Release Candidate, which went smoothly, so this is a nice excuse to play with the new editor.

 It's now been a little short of 8 months since I moved to Austin, and everything is a lot different.
 It's really not been very long, but I really do feel like this is my home.
 Don't get me wrong – I've been back to NY twice since moving down here, and while I do miss it, I like it better here.

 The change from working in-office to working remote has been a bit... jarring.
 I miss the office a lot, and I miss seeing everybody and being able to take part in activities after work.
 At DigitalOcean HQ, we tend to host several events each week, and I love going to them, meeting folks in the NY tech scene, and socializing.
 It really was a great way to meet new people, and when there wasn't a hosted event, there was usually some other activity to take part in.